Nettly Burn Renewable Energy Park

 The Development proposal responds positively to the dual climate crisis and nature emergency and will involve the construction of solar panels to increase the proportion of secure, ‘home grown’ renewable energy in Scotland and the UK, helping to meet legal-binding net zero targets.
 The inclusion of a BESS facility will provide more flexible export of electricity and help the efficient operation of the local grid network.
 As such, the development will play a critical role in the development of a smart energy system for the UK, helping to facilitate the move towards net zero greenhouse gas emissions and greater renewable energy generation.

-• Greater solar power on the system, with a necessary increase in the provision of flexibility services, will make more efficient use of the grid infrastructure that we already have due to the complementary generation profiles of wind and solar.
+• making more efficient use of the grid infrastructure that we already have due to the complementary generation profiles of wind and solar;

-• Strategic direction on solar deployment targets will further incentivise investment in a smart and capable electricity grid, which is urgently needed and will benefit communities and businesses across Scotland
+• incentivising investment in a smart and capable electricity grid, which is urgently needed to benefit communities and businesses across Scotland; and

-• Jobs created are not just installers and developers; a wide variety of stable, green jobs with roles from site planners and manufacturers to construction and trade roles, to communications and finance specialists will be created by a healthy solar industry.
+• creating jobs, not just installers and developers but a wide variety of stable, green jobs with roles from site planners and manufacturers to construction and trade roles, to communications and finance specialists.

 Site location plan showing the site boundary in red.